nexendrie/translation/docs/index.md

 Translating Nette applications
 ------------------------------

 This library contains a good integration to Nette Framework.
-There is extension for DIC container, panel for Tracy and additional locale resolvers.
+There is extension for DI container, panel for Tracy and additional locale resolvers.

 Start by registering the extension: